-Google Analytics 4 (GA4) has been available since October 2020 and, if you go to set up Analytics for your business, this is the default
+Google Analytics 4 (GA4) has been available since October 2020 and is now the default Google Analytics programme.
+The older version, Universal Analytics (UA or

 What is Google Analytics?